fredericraymond/microbiome-summer-school-2017-metagenomics/README.md

 Enter the following commands to download the laughing-nemesis last common ancestor tool for Ray Meta.

 ```

+## Do not run this in the tutorial
 cd ~
 mkdir software
 cd software